Propagation complete encodings of smooth DNNF theories: Introduction

 In~\cite{AGMES16}, an encoding implementing propagation completeness for a function given by an MDD is presented.
 A decision diagram is a special case of a DNNF if we rewrite each decision node with a disjunction of two conjunctions in the standard way.
-The authors of~\cite{AGMES16} posed a question whether a propagation complete encoding of a sentential decision diagram (which were introduced in~\cite{D11}) or some more general representation within the class of NNFs can be determined.
-In this paper, we present a polynomial time construction of such an encoding for a general DNNF, although for technical reasons, the construction is formulated for a smooth DNNF\@.
-Asymptotically, this is not a strong restriction, since a DNNF can be transformed into a smooth DNNF with a polynomial increase of size~\cite{D01a}.
-Currently, DNNFs form the largest subclass of NNFs relevant in knowledge compilation for which the satisfiability test is in P. Since PC encoding allows a polynomial time satisfiability test, a polynomial time compilation of a DNNF into a PC encoding is the best we can hope for in this direction at the current state of knowledge.
+The authors of~\cite{AGMES16} posed a question whether a propagation complete encoding of a sentential decision diagram~\cite{D11} or some more general representation within the class of NNFs can be determined.
+In this paper, we present a polynomial time construction of such an encoding for a general DNNF and its generalization for variables with arbitrary finite domains which was also considered in~\cite{GS12} and which we call multivalued DNNF\@.
+For technical reasons, the construction is formulated for a smooth (multivalued) DNNF\@.
+Asymptotically, this is not a strong restriction, since a DNNF can be transformed into a smooth DNNF with a polynomial increase of size~\cite{D01a} and the same holds for a multivalued DNNF\@.
+The presented encoding was used for a construction of a propagation complete encoding for a related model more expressive than DNNF in~\cite{KS21}.

-For our construction, we need a propagation complete encoding of the exactly-one constraint.
-A common way of encoding this constraint is to combine a PC encoding of the at-most-one constraint (such as the sequential encoding~\cite{S05} which is also called ladder encoding in~\cite{HN13}) with a single clause representing the at-least-one constraint.
-This leads to an encoding which implements domain consistency, however, it is not necessarily propagation complete.
-For this reason, we introduce a different encoding of the exactly-one constraint which is propagation complete, has linear size, and most importantly, if we use it to replace a representation of the exactly-one constraint in a propagation complete formula, we get a propagation complete formula as a result.
-In Section~\ref{sec:amo-eo} we demonstrate that this property is not obvious, however, it is satisfied for the encoding we use.
+For our construction, we need an encoding of the at-most-one constraint and the exactly-one constraint of linear size that can be used to replace a prime representation of these constraints inside a larger encoding while preserving the propagation strength of the whole encoding.
+We show that the usual 2-CNF encodings of the at-most-one constraint and the ladder encoding of the exactly-one constraint~\cite{GN04} satisfy this property.
+On the other hand, we demonstrate that the encoding of exactly-one constraint obtained by combining an encoding of at-most-one constraint with the disjunction of all the variables is not suitable for this purpose.